Spreckels Sugar Company: Ongoing operation by the Spreckels family

-Upon Claus Spreckels' death in 1908, his second son Adolph B. Spreckels (1857–1924) assumed the management of Spreckels Sugar Company.
-On Adolph Spreckels death, controlling interest in the company would pass to his wife, Alma de Bretteville Spreckels.
-The company would open two additional factories during this time, in Manteca (1917) and Woodland (1936) in California's Central Valley.
+Upon Claus Spreckels' death in 1908, his second son Adolph B. Spreckels assumed the management of Spreckels Sugar Company.
+The company expanded into California's Central Valley, purchasing beet-growing acreage there and opening a second factory in Manteca in 1917.
 The company's fortunes would be badly affected by the spread of beet curly top virus in the 1920s.
 The Manteca factory ceased operations for 9 years after the close of the season in 1922.
 By 1926, the sugar beet supply in California would become so low that the company had its worst year to date and nearly closed down.
 The years of the Great Depression would ironically represent a period of recovery for the company, due to a combination of the development of curly top-resistant varieties of sugar beet, new demands for a profitable cash crop by farmers, and the availability of cheap "Dust Bowl" labor in California.
+In 1936, the company opened an additional factory near the Central Valley town of Woodland.

-The Spreckels family continued to hold a majority stake in Spreckels Sugar Company through the 1930s and 1940s, but took little interest in the company, doing little to reinvest in the company, and instead draining the company's coffers to maintain their personal fortunes.
-In 1949, the company was sold to pay off debts, however, Alma Spreckels managed to engineer a takeover of the company by her nephew, Charles de Bretteville, who led a group that purchased controlling shares.
+On Adolph Spreckels death in 1924, his share of the Spreckels companies would pass to his wife, Alma de Bretteville Spreckels.
+Her brother and financial manager Alexander de Bretteville sat on the board of directors of the holding company that managed the Spreckels companies, including Spreckels Sugar Company.
+John D. Spreckels also held a significant share of these companies, and after his death in 1926, these shares were divided among his children.
+Ownership of Spreckels Sugar Company continued to be evenly divided between American Sugar Refining and the Spreckels heirs, whose interests were represented by a series of holding companies.
+However, the Spreckels family took little interest in the operation, doing little to reinvest in the company, instead draining its coffers to maintain their personal fortunes.
+In 1948, the company was sold to pay off debts, however, Alma Spreckels managed to engineer a takeover of the company by her nephew, Charles de Bretteville (who had earlier taken over his father Alexander de Bretteville's seat on the board of directors), who led a group that purchased controlling shares.